 #2 Chase Freedom Flex by Mastercard

-Steps To Earn $800 With The Chase Freedom Flex
+Steps To Earn up to $200 With The Chase Freedom Flex

-Between the $200 welcome bonus and maxing out the 5% grocery store bonus category during the first year, you'll earn at least $800.
-Plus, this card earns a 5% cash back on up to $1,500 on combined purchases in bonus categories each quarter you activate, 3% on travel purchased through Chase Ultimate Rewards, 3% on dining in restaurants, including takeout and eligible delivery services, 3% at drugstores, and 1% cash back on all other purchases.
+With the welcome bonus, you’ll earn an easy $200 after you spend $500 from account opening, but there’s potential for much more!
+This card earns 5% cash back on travel purchased through Chase, 3% on dining in restaurants, including takeout and eligible delivery services, 3% at drugstores, and 1% cash back on all other purchases.

 #3 Blue Cash Preferred® Card from American Express